eBay/accessibility-ruleset-runner/examples/CHROMEDRIVERHELP.md

 Make sure this directory exists, it is on the system path and that <a href='http://chromedriver.chromium.org/'>ChromeDriver</a> is placed within the directory.

-If setup correctly, the command to show the chromedriver version will work from any directory.
+If setup correctly, the command to show the <a href='http://chromedriver.chromium.org/'>ChromeDriver</a> version will work from any directory.